yasufum/dpdk-installer/README.md

 #### 3.2.
 Add a user

-For remote login to ansible-clients, you have to create an account and add following account info in `group_vars/all`.
+For remote login to ansible-clients, create an account and add following account info in `group_vars/all`.
 You can also setup it by running rake command detailed in later.